Neelam Gill: Career

 As a young teenager Gill wanted to be a fashion journalist.
 She was spotted at the age of thirteen by a scout at The Clothes Show Live, then at the age of fourteen, she signed with NEXT Model Management.

 In September 2013, Gill made her catwalk debut for Burberry’s fashion show during London Fashion Week.
 In 2014, she became the first Indian model featured in a Burberry campaign.
 In November 2015, she became the face of Abercrombie & Fitch.
+Gill along with Suki Waterhouse wore sarees in a video shoot at Heathrow Airport for an advert for British Airways.
 In 2017 she became the first British Indian ambassador of L’Oréal Paris.
-In 2024, she walked the runway at the Victoria’s Secret Fashion Show in New York.
+In both 2024 and 2025 she walked the runway at the Victoria’s Secret Fashion Show in New York.
 She has also walked for Kanye West's Fashion Week Show, Indian designer Rohit Bal and Dior.

 She has appeared in Vogue India, as the first Marie Claire digital cover star, and in 2017 was featured on the cover of Stylist magazine.